 A bit about me

-Laura can be heard regularly on ABC Classic FM as a soloist and chamber musician and appears on numerous CD recordings, including solo recordings on the Move and Paladino labels.
-In addition to solo performances, she works regularly with many Australian early music ensembles including the Australian Brandenburg Orchestra, Orchestra of the Antipodes, Genesis Baroque, Van Diemen’s Band, Adelaide Baroque, Accademia Arcadia and Consortium, and is a founding member of the multiple ARIA award nominated trio Latitude 37 and the Gryphon Baryton Trio.
-Laura has appeared with the Tasmanian, Melbourne and Adelaide Symphony Orchestras, Auckland Philharmonia, and teaches at the Melbourne Conservatorium of Music.
+Laura appears regularly on ABC Classic FM as both soloist and chamber musician, and her recordings — including solo releases on the Move and Paladino labels — have been widely praised.
+She collaborates frequently with leading Australian ensembles such as the Orchestra of the Antipodes, Van Diemen’s Band, Genesis Baroque, the Australian Brandenburg OrchestraAdelaide Baroque, Accademia Arcadia, and Consortium.
+She is also a founding member of the multiple ARIA Award–nominated trio Latitude 37 and the Gryphon Baryton Trio.
+Laura has performed with major orchestras including the Tasmanian, Melbourne, and Adelaide Symphony Orchestras, and the Auckland Philharmonia, and beyond the stage she teaches at the Melbourne Conservatorium of Music, inspiring a new generation of early music performers.

 Leave a Reply